 Description This is a first course is a first course in theoretical mathematics.
 It is a prerequisite to all advanced theoretical courses in the department.

 The Primary Goal of the course is to learn how to create and write mathematical proofs.
 We will introduce basic proof techniques, like proofs by induction and contradiction.
-We will also learn some basic mathematics that will be used in many advanced courses including: sets, functions, equivalence relations, cardinality, infinite sets and elementary number theory.
-As time permits, we will cover much of Parts I-IV and part of Part V of the text.
+We will also learn some basic mathematics that will be used in many advanced courses including: sets, functions, equivalence relations, cardinality and infinite sets.
+As time permits, we will cover much of Parts I-III and parts of Part V of the text.

 A detailed week-by-week syllabus will be posted at